 The first pizzeria is thought to have opened in 1830 in Naples.
 By the end of that century, Naples had established itself as the pizza capital of the world.
 Since then, the Americans have become the greatest consumers of pizza and have since marketed pizza to the rest of the world.
 Pizza came to the USA by Neapolitan migrants, who found that the abundance of fresh produce more than made up for the different types of ingredients they had to use.
 A larger, American style pizza evolved.
 World War II US servicemen developed a taste for pizza (and other regional dishes like spaghetti and meatballs) in Italy and, once they returned home, helped escalate pizza’s popularity to the point that it has become a culinary staple.
 Described below are some of the more popular American styles of pizza.

-Stone Hearth ovens use the great heat stored in their dense refractory roof and floor to cook pizza and other foods very quickly.
+Stone Hearth Ovens use the great heat stored in their dense refractory roof and floor to cook pizza and other foods very quickly.

 Once chefs become familiar with these ovens, they find them incredibly versatile and are able to cook a wide variety of foods at different times of the day.